-2.1 Purpose and Scope
+2.3 Purpose and Scope

-This Emergency Response Plan (ERP) identifies the emergency response and management measures that will be applied to emergencies that may arise from construction activities undertaken across the Moorebank Precinct West Stage 2 Project (SSD 7709 and Modification 1 (MOD1)) and Moorebank Precinct West Stage 3 Project (SSD-10431) site, and also for emergencies that may originate externally to the site such as bushfire or flood.
+This Emergency Response Plan (ERP) identifies the emergency response and management measures that will be applied to emergencies that may arise from construction activities undertaken across the MPW Stage 2 Development (SSD 7709) and MPW Stage 3 Development (SSD-10431) site, and also for emergencies that may originate externally to the site such as bushfire or flood.

-This ERP has been prepared in accordance with the Australian Standard 3745-2010 Planning for Emergencies in Facilities and has been prepared to enable a quick and decisive response to potential or actual emergencies, which could threaten the safety of staff, contractors, subcontractors and visitors, impact or pollute the surrounding environment, cause damage to plant and equipment, or significantly disrupt construction activities within the MPW Stage 2 and 3 Site.
+The Plan has been prepared in accordance with the Australian Standard 3745-2010 Planning for Emergencies in Facilities.
+It has been prepared to enable a quick and decisive response to potential or actual emergencies, which could threaten the safety of staff, contractors, subcontractors and visitors, impactor pollute the surrounding environment, cause damage to plant and equipment, or significantly disrupt construction activities within the MPW Stage 2 and 3 Site.

-The most recent, approved version of this plan will be implemented to manage the emergency response during construction activities across the Project site (being the area subject to the MPW Stage 2 approval (SSD 7709) and the MPW Stage 3 approval (SSD 10431).
+The most recent, approved version of this plan will be implemented to manage the emergency responseduring construction activities across the Development site (being the area subject to the MPW Stage 2 and MPW Stage 3 approvals).

-The Emergency Planning Committee (EPC) and the Emergency Control Organisation (ECO) defined in this ERP constitute the emergency management team responsible for addressing emergencies across the Project site.
+The Emergency Planning Committee (EPC) and the ECO defined in this ERP constitute the emergency management team responsible for addressing emergencies across the Development site.

-Further to the above, this ERP addresses the relevant requirements of the Project Approvals, including the Environmental Impact Statement (EIS), Response to Submissions (RtS) and Minister's Conditions of Consent (CoC), and all applicable guidelines and standards specific to emergency situations during construction activities on the MPW Site.
+Further to the above, this ERP addresses the relevant requirements of the Development Approvals, including the Environmental Impact Statement (EIS), Response to Submissions (RtS, Minister's Conditions of Consent (CoC), and all applicable guidelines and standards specific to emergency situations during construction activities on the MPW Site.
 Refer to Appendix A for detail on how this ERP addresses the relevant conditions of consent.

-2.1.1 Objectives and Targets
+2.3.1 Objectives and Targets